1996 Madrid Taxi Aéreo Learjet 25 crash: Premonition

-On the day of the accident, before takeoff, keyboardist Júlio Rasec, a band member, experienced a premonition through a dream.
+On the day of the accident, before takeoff, Mamonas Assassinas keyboardist Júlio Rasec, experienced a premonition through a dream.
 He shared this with his hairdresser hours before boarding, recorded on video by the hairdresser who regularly documented Júlio's visits.
-In a serious and concerned tone, Júlio scratched the back of his head and said:
+In a unusually serious and concerned tone, Júlio scratched the back of his head and commented:

-I don’t know, last night I dreamed of something...
+"Eu não sei, essa noite eu sonhei com um negócio assim...
+Parecia que o avião caia.
+Eu não sei.
+Eu não sei o que isso significa." - "I don't know, last night I dreamed of something...
 It felt like the plane was crashing.
-I don’t know.
-I don’t know what it means.
+I don't know.
+I don't know what it means".

 Flight

-The flight was operated by Madri Táxi Aéreo across multiple legs, covering various regions of Brazil.
-The passengers and crew remained consistent throughout all flights, starting on March 1, 1996.
-The accident occurred the following day, March 2.
+The flight was operated by Madrid Táxi Aéreo across multiple legs, covering various regions of Brazil.
+The passengers and crew remained consistent throughout all flights, starting on 1 March 1996.
+The accident occurred the following day, 2 March.
 During this 24-hour period, three flights were completed: